SymfonyCasts/symfony7/sfcasts/class-table.md

 ## Profiler Inspection

 Jumping back to the app, let's take a moment to check the profiler and see this in action.
-View the formatted query to get a better view.
+Click the formatted query to get a better view.
 The query is a bit more complex than before, because of the joins, but it's doing exactly what we expected.

 ## Adding a New Entity